stuarteberg/graph-tool/doc/demos/inference/_reconstruction.rst

 generalize from observations and make predictions that go beyond what is seen in the data.
-This is particularly useful when the network we observe is incomplete, or contains errors, i.e. some of the edges are either missing or are outcomes of mistakes in measurement.
+This is particularly useful when the network we observe is incomplete, or contains errors, i.e. some of the edges are either missing or are outcomes of mistakes in measurement, or is not even observed at all.
 In this situation, we can use statistical inference to reconstruct the original network.
 Following [peixoto-reconstructing-2018]_, if :math:`\boldsymbol{\mathcal{D}}` is the observed data, the network can be reconstructed according to the posterior distribution,

 .. math::